-We dated almost 8 years before getting engaged in the mountains of Colorado and in 2017 we made it official (and threw an epic party along the Lester River) with lots of pizza and craft beer and 90s music.
+We dated for 8 years before getting engaged in the mountains of Colorado - and in 2017 we made it official (and threw an epic party along the Lester River) with lots of pizza and craft beer and 90s music.
 Thus, Amanda Jane Cane became Amanda Jane Cane Spilde.
-Four names, one business.
+Four names, one business!

 I've always known I wanted to be a Mom.

 But life has a funny way of throwing

 After getting married in August 2017, Andrew + I found out that we were battling infertility and would need help in order to expand our family.
 After multiple failed IUIs, medicated cycles, a miscarriage and 2 rounds of IVF - we gave birth to our miracle babe, Maggie Jane, in June 2021.

 Throughout the last 4 years we made a choice to be honest, open - and at times painfully blunt - about the struggle we've endured in hopes that others out there can relate or reach out for support.
 We know all too well the heartache of sitting in wait.

 If you would like to hear more about our story, talk, ask questions, grab coffee - please reach out!
 We also have an IG account dedicated to our journey to Maggie (@TheBigWait) where I would love to connect.

 I never wanted to be a photographer, in fact, I didn't even take a single photography class in high school.
 I was a student athlete who was determined to go to college, get a degree and wear my pantsuit + heels proudly into boardrooms for the rest of my life.